cobeylab/HPV-model/README.md

 The figures will appear as pdfs in the [Figures](./Raw-data-analysis/figures) subdirectory.

 # Running the Model
 Each model runs separately from a self-contained directory.
 The underlying dynamic model and the observation model are specified in `rprocess.R`.
 The code was written to run each MIF search, or "chain", as a separate process, such that the exploration of the likelihood surface from different starting conditions can be parallelized across computing cores.
+The `example` subdirectory of each model directory contains an `example_job_submission.sbatch` script to run parallel MIF searches using a high performance computing cluster.
 The inference proceeds as follows for any candidate model:

 1. **Generating a "pomp" object**  First, you will need to construct a pomp object with the data for the HPV type of interest.
 Update the parameters of the `generate_pomp_object.R` script to reflect the HPV type.
 The default is set to HPV16.
 Then run the `generate_pomp_object.R` script:
 ```
 R CMD BATCH ./generate_pomp_object.R